saikat495/socketdocs/docs/identity/identity.md

 # Identity
 {: .no_toc }

+## Identity

 {: .fs-26 .fw-100 }
-Identity is an unique set of characters of an individual or a community through wihich the person or the community is identified/recognised.{: .note }
+Identity is an unique set of characters of an individual or a community through wihich the person or the community is identified/recognised.
+{: .note }

 The identity can based on three attributes,